jwallen/PyDAS/documentation/source/users/installation.rst

     from the ``cython-dev`` mailing list for more information.

 A batch script ``make.bat`` has been provided in the root package directory.
-Double-clicking this script will cause all of the solvers -- DASSL, DASPK, and DASKR -- to be compiled into static libraries and the PyDAS wrapper code to be compiled.
+Double-clicking this script will compile the DASSL solver into a static library and also compile the PyDAS wrapper code.

+The batch script ``make_daspk.bat`` has been provided to compile the DASPK3.1 solver and the DASPK wrapper code.
+Make sure the source code for the DASPK3.1 have been manually downloaded and stored inside the daspk31 folder.
+See ``daspk31/README`` for details on where to download the files.

 .. note::